hyperledger-archives/grid-rfcs/text/0000-location.md

 Product RFC that haven't yet been addressed will apply to Grid Location as well.
 This RFC intentionally re-uses the current structure where possible as cross-cutting enhancements would be better in separate RFCs.

+Competitive data will not be captured in location but can be extended to at a later time if need be.
+Similarly to how catalog_product extends product.

 This implementation does not account for transfer-of-ownership scenarios (mergers, acquisitions), and should be implemented as a supplemental RFC at a